ANALYTICS SOLUTIONS2025-07-07⏱️ 14 minutes

 Customers expect the same quality and taste from physical stores or restaurants.

-The flavour and taste of the dish are dependent on the quality of fresh produce and the amount of ingredients used.
+The flavour and taste of the dish depend on the quality of fresh produce and the quantity of ingredients used.

 Data analytics is used to evaluate quality changes, which also estimates the impact on quality and food taste.